There is a diversity in the way people see. Some always see flat. Others always in perspective.

-Gagosian is pleased to present new sculptures and selected works on paper by Robert Therrien.
-In this exhibition—Therrien’s first in New York in ten years—are three free-standing rooms.
+Gagosian is pleased to present new works by Robert Therrien.
+This is his first solo exhibition in San Francisco in more than twenty years.

 Robert Therrien: The Causal Link to the (Un)Real